 Once you decided to live in an open relationship you want to start dating of course.
 For some people it goes easy, for others it’s hard work.
 Especially for man it can be difficult sometimes to find a woman because most wouldn’t like the thought that they have a main partner or a wife at home.
 That’s why it’s easier to look around in the poly scene where people are already informed and know how to deal with these things.
 There are dating platforms which are especially made for people, either couples or individuals, who look for open approaches.
 Check out multiplematch.com, open-relationships.meetup.com or polymatchmaker.com.

 The concept of open relationships offers a great potential for spiritual growth.
 Like every other relationship it will always be an mirror for us in order to understand where we can grow and transform.
 To be in a monogamous relationship doesn’t mean in the same time being in a less spiritual relationship.
 It’s just that lots of things get triggered by a polygamous lifestyle and it’s an opportunity to look at those triggers.
 Especially when it comes to the Polyamorous lifestyle where we believe in the abundance of love.
+Additional Yoni Massage is a great spritual practice that can enhance and deepen the connection to your lovers.

 “If you are not ready to suffer, you are not ready to love”